 Cuban Inspired Sandwiches with Sun Dried Tomato Canola Mayonnaise

 Recipe developed at The Culinary Institute of America (CIA) by Chef Instructor Brenda La Noue.
-Check out videos of the recipe being made by a CIA Chef instructor on the Chef Page of our website.
+See Chef Tucker Bunch prepare the recipe in the video below.